Amy Foster, Executive Director

 Amy is a passionate youth advocate and her career has been devoted to empowering girls and women while advocating against inequities for the most underserved and at risk communities.
 Prior to joining the Guardian Ad Litem Foundation, Amy served as the National Collaborative Network Manager for the National Girls Collaborative Project (NGCP).
 During her tenure, Amy provided professional development to 43 states while building public/private cross sector partnerships.
 Her prior experience includes ten years with Girl Scouts, where she developed highly effective collaborative partners, managed volunteers, created curriculum and training, and developed funding streams.

-Amy is Chair of the City of St. Petersburg City Council and serves on a number of committees, including Chair of Youth Services Committee.
+Amy is a Member of the City of St. Petersburg City Council and serves on a number of committees, including Chair of Youth Services Committee and is the Chair of the Pinellas County Homeless Leadership Board.
 She volunteers for local community organizations and serves as the Vice President of Community for the Junior League of Clearwater-Dunedin.
 From Baton Rouge, Louisiana, Amy received her Bachelor of Arts degrees in Psychology and Sociology from Centenary College of Louisiana.
 Amy serves as a volunteer Guardian Ad Litem to teens.
 Amy recently adopted her daughter, Elena, a teen who aged out of foster care.

 Board of Directors